 Tosh by Daisy Jacobs is a vindictive poem set to animation that satirises and critiques the hubris of the male upper-middle class mindset, a message that has deep resonance after the Occupy protests of the past year.

 Bob on Sport, Darren Walsh

-Organopolis by Nieto shows the thought-processes that go into creating the perfect comeback as the internal monologue of a schoolboy is dramatized through puppetry and stop-motion animation as his ears, brain, heart and feet process an insult doled out to him by a fellow classmate.
+Organopolis by Nieto shows the thought processes that go into creating the perfect comeback.
+The internal monologue of a schoolboy is dramatised through puppetry and stop-motion animation as his ears, brain, heart and feet process an insult doled out to him by a fellow classmate.

 Strange and surreal with just a hint of Jean-Pierre Jeunet, this is imaginative and quick-paced fare.